Top of the page

-You can expect to feel better each day, although you may have some mild to moderate pain for several days after surgery.
+You can expect to feel better each day.
+But you may have some mild to moderate pain for several days after surgery.
 You may need pain medicine during this time.
 Your scrotum will be swollen after surgery.
 This is normal.
 The swelling usually goes down within 2 to 4 weeks.

 You should be able to do most of your normal activities after 2 to 3 weeks, except for those that require a lot of physical effort.
-It is important to avoid straining with bowel movements and doing heavy lifting while you are recovering.
+It's important to avoid straining with bowel movements and doing heavy lifting while you recover.

 If both your testicles were removed, you may start to notice changes in your body several weeks after surgery due to not having male hormones.
 The most obvious changes may be hot flashes and sweating.
 You may lose your sex drive, gain weight, or not be able to get an erection.
 These changes can be upsetting.
 Talk to your doctor about treatments that might help with these.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for any changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.